-Endometrial Clear Cell Adenocarcinoma Endometrial Serous Adenocarcinoma Fatigue Neurotoxicity Syndrome Obesity Stage I Uterine Corpus Cancer AJCC v7 Stage II Uterine Corpus Cancer AJCC v7 Adenocarcinoma Uterine Neoplasms Neurotoxicity Syndromes Cystadenocarcinoma, Serous Adenocarcinoma, Clear Cell Paclitaxel Albumin-Bound Paclitaxel Carboplatin 3-Dimensional Conformal Radiation Therapy Intensity-Modulated Radiation Therapy Internal Radiation Therapy Laboratory Biomarker Analysis Quality-of-Life Assessment
+Endometrial Clear Cell Adenocarcinoma Endometrial Serous Adenocarcinoma Fatigue Neurotoxicity Syndrome Obesity Stage I Uterine Corpus Cancer AJCC v7 Stage II Uterine Corpus Cancer AJCC v7 Adenocarcinoma Cystadenocarcinoma, Serous Adenocarcinoma, Clear Cell Neurotoxicity Syndromes Paclitaxel Carboplatin Albumin-Bound Paclitaxel 3-Dimensional Conformal Radiation Therapy Intensity-Modulated Radiation Therapy Internal Radiation Therapy Laboratory Biomarker Analysis Quality-of-Life Assessment

 You can join if…